FabricAttachedMemory/tm-librarian/README.md

 * T = TB (size * 1024 * 1024 * 1024 * 1024)
 * B = books (nvm_size only)

 Finally, the database holding book metadata can be created using the setup script book_register.py.
-By default the database lives at /var/hpetm/librarian.db:
+By default the database is expected to be found at /var/hpetm/librarian.db:

     sudo mkdir -p /var/hpetm
     sudo book_register.py -f -d /var/hpetm/librarian.db myconfig.ini